How to Conduct a Delphi Survey

 Two of the goals of round two of the Delphi survey is to reduce the amount of information that has been shared by the respondents and to develop the second set of questions based on the responses to the first set.
 The researcher can wholly direct the next round of questions, allow himself or herself to be influenced by the responses received, or can combine both approaches.

 Release and Analyze Round Two Questionnaire

 As in round one, a set of questions is released to the study participants, and responses are analyzed.
 An additional task falls to respondents in this round, validation that the summarized responses from round one do indeed reflect their intended meaning.
 Once the respondents have verified the relative accuracy of the summarized information, they turn to the questions that were generated by that information.

 Once again, as in round two, the respondents are asked to answer questions that verify the summarization of their previous responses.
 Round three brings the researcher closer to understanding the limitations of the research and what research could potentially build on the findings.

 Summarize and Document Delphi Survey Research Findings

 In most Delphi surveys, this is the final stage.
 Respondents are given an opportunity to verify the collective responses, or to change their answers or comment further to clarify.
-If a sufficient amount of information has been collected and/or the research questions have been answered, and the respondents are in consensus, the Delphi survey process comes to an end.
-The process may also be terminated by the researcher or the experts if it is felt that it is not possible to further research a theory or that further questions will not produce new information.
+If a sufficient amount of information has been collected or the research questions have been answered, and the respondents are in consensus, the Delphi survey process comes to an end.
+The researcher or the experts may also terminate the process if it is felt that it is not possible to further research a theory or that further questions will not produce new information.